PreservedKillick/TextAway/README.md

 Build an app that lets users send text messages to their friends.
 #################################################################

 *  As a user, I want to send a text message to a phone number, so that I can send texts from the web.
+DONE

 *  As a user, I want to save contacts to an address book, so that it's easy to text them again without re-typing their phone number.